vesoft-inc/nebula-docs/docs-2.0/nebula-studio/about-studio/st-ug-limitations.md

 - `DROP USER`
 - `GRANT ROLE`
 - `REVOKE ROLE`

+For more information about the preceding statements, see [User management](../../7.data-security/1.authentication/2.management-user.md).
 -->

-For more information about the preceding statements, see[User management](../../7.data-security/1.authentication/2.management-user.md)

 ## Browser